 Rare Temple Mount Attack Causes Israeli Officials to Reevaluate Security Arrangements

 JERUSALEM—Two Israeli Arab police officers are dead and another injured after they were shot by Arab terrorists at the Lions’ Gate, the eastern entrance to the Temple Mount compound in Jerusalem.
-The attack, launched from within the Temple Mount, sets a dangerous precedent, and Israeli official are baffled by how the weaponry made it to the site.
+The attack, launched from within the Temple Mount, sets a dangerous precedent, and Israeli officials are baffled by how the weaponry made it to the site.

 Shortly after 7 a.m., three young men from a northern Arab town of Umm el-Fahm approached the Lions’ Gate from inside the enclosure.
 Armed with a knife and submachine gun, they exchanged fire with the police before withdrawing back into the compound.